-The next chart includes an overlay of real monthly retail gasoline prices, all grades and formulations, adjusted for inflation using the Consumer Price Index.
-I've shortened the timeline to start with EIA price series, which dates from April 1993.
+The next chart includes an overlay of real monthly retail gasoline prices, all grades and formulations, adjusted for inflation using the Consumer Price Index (the red line).
+I've shortened the timeline to start with EIA price series, which dates from August 1990.
 The retail prices are updated weekly, so the price series is the more current of the two.

 Some of the shrinkage in sales can be attributed to more fuel-efficient cars.
-But that presumably would be minor over shorter time frames and would be offset to some extent by population growth.
+But that presumably would be relatively small over shorter time frames and would be offset to some extent by population growth.
 For some specifics on fuel efficiency, see the Eco-Driving Index for new vehicles developed by the University of Michigan Transportation Research Institute.
-However, if we look at Edmunds.com for data on the top 10 best-selling vehicles, energy efficiency doesn't seem to be a key factor, to judge from the percentage of pickup trucks and of SUVs.
+However, if we look at Edmunds.com for data on the top 10 best-selling vehicles, energy efficiency doesn't seem to be the key decision factor, to judge from the percentage of pickup trucks and of SUVs.

 Average Daily Volume Sales Per Capita

 The next chart adjusts the 12-month MA of sales volume for population growth based on the monthly data for Civilian Non-Institutional Population over age 16 from the Bureau of Labor Statistics, via the St. Louis FRED repository.
-What we see here is that gasoline sales on a per-capita basis are 8.2% lower than it was at the end of the Great Recession.
-The gallons-per-capita series includes the complete EIA data, but since I'm using the 12-month MA, the red line starts in 1984.
+What we see here is that gasoline sales on a per-capita basis are 8.6% lower than at the end of the Great Recession.
+The gallons-per-capita series includes the complete EIA data, but since I'm using the 12-month MA, the blue line starts in 1984.
 We see the double peak in March 1989 (the all-time high) and August 1990.
-The latest per-capita daily average is 21.3% below the 1989 high.
+The latest per-capita daily average is 21.7% below the 1989 high.

 In addition to improvements in fuel efficiency, the decline in gasoline consumption is attributable in large part to some powerful secular changes in US demographics and cultural in general: